 (This was reprinted from the article I had written on Model Electronic blog, on Oct 23, 2011.)

-How to solve it/them.
-That’s what I most care about when I work on composition/sound design for advertising projects.
-Of course, contribution of music to the whole advertising work is limited, and in some cases you could get through eventually just by providing music matching its images or what your immediate director (creative director, agency, or agent, whatever) demands.
-But that might be something that happened to work well.
-As long as advertising work is one style of composite expression achieved by some members (= a team) and it exists primarily for some marketing solution of clients, in original terms, just “composing a track so as to match my director’s demand” seems to fulfill no more than half of what you really should accomplish.
+How to find what to solve.
+That’s what I most care about when I work on composition and sound design for advertising projects.
+Of course, there is a limit to how much music can contribute to one advertising work, and in some cases, you could just end up providing music to cater to what your immediate co-worker or superior (creative director, agency, or music supervisor, whatever) demands.
+However, as long as a goal of advertising campaigns is to solve the client’s marketing issues and it is inevitable for you to work in a team, just “composing a track so as to satisfy my director’s demand” seems to fulfill no more than half of what you really should accomplish.

-Moreover, actual issues we face in advertising projects are not limited to marketing ones (= issues between the client/sponsor and consumers/their customers).
-From a standpoint of a person in charge of music/sound, there are realistically much more issues around one advertising project as stated below.
+Moreover, actual issues we face in advertising projects are not limited to marketing related issues between clients (e.g. sponsors) and their customers.
+From the standpoint of a person in charge of music and sound design, realistically, there seem much more issues around an advertising project as stated below.

 Several levels of Issues

-Issue Level-2: Issues the client has inside and outside when they work on solving the Issue Level-1.
+Level-2: Issues the client has intrinsically and extrinsically when they work on solving the Level-1.

-– From marketing issues such as branding, share, competitors, distribution, etc. to management issues such as resources, stock holders (IR), etc.
+Examples: from marketing issues such as branding, share, competitors, and distribution, to management ones such as resources and stockholders (IR).

-– Relationship with the client, its makeup, budget and schedule, key person, politics about not limited to the crew but including the cast and his/her agency, incidental aims such as awards or tie-in promotion, etc.
+Examples: relationship with the client, budget, schedule, key person, politics (about not limited to the team itself but including the cast and his/her agency), and ulterior motives such as awards and tie-in promotion.

-– Production budget and schedule, production style (which comes first, composition or film making, or even coincidental), timing/season of on-air, recording style (e.g. hiring outside musicians/orchestra), etc.
+Examples: production budget and schedule, production style, timing/season of on-air, environment for music (e.g. hiring outside musicians/orchestra), etc.

-If you fail to be conscious of the issues
+If you are not conscious of the issues

 Always make sure

-At any rate, I think it’s very important for you to become conscious enough of any potential issues around your project BEFORE focusing on your actual role since you are in the same boat which moves forward to the same goal.
+At any rate, I think it’s very important for you to become conscious enough of any potential issues surrounded by your project BEFORE focusing on your actual role.
+You are not just a composer or a music provider but also a team member who is in the same boat which moves forward to the same goal.

-From next time I will elaborate on how I’ve been working on “How to Solve it” by using specific examples.
+Next time I will elaborate on how I’ve been working on “How to Find What to Solve” by using specific examples.